How to recognize a quality EVO oil

 3. Smell deeply

-2-3 times, for a maximum of 30 seconds.
-These short and repeated inhalations will facilitate the perception of the fruitiness and aromas present in the oil.
-In order not to saturate the olfactory receptors, it is best not to overdo it at this stage.
+2-3 times, for up to 30 seconds.
+These short, repeated inhalations will enhance the perception of the fruitiness and aromas present in the oil.
+To avoid saturating the olfactory receptors, it's best not to overdo it at this stage.

 4. Enjoy delicately

 A small sip.
-The oil must come into contact with every area of the tongue as each area of it will receive different stimuli.
-Sprinkle the entire palate well and concentrate on finding the typical balance between bitter and spicy.
+The oil should touch every part of the tongue, as each area will respond differently.
+Coat the entire palate thoroughly and concentrate on finding the typical balance between bitterness and spiciness.

 5. The stripping technique

-Complete the tasting by favoring the perception of the aftertaste retronasally.
-Pour a sip of oil into your mouth and inhale air, first gently then vigorously, atomising the oil particles into the postnasal cavity.
-In this phase the taste receptors and the smell receptors will be involved simultaneously providing more precise sensations.
+Complete the tasting by promoting the perception of the aftertaste through the retronasal passage.
+Pour a sip of oil into your mouth and inhale, first gently, then vigorously, allowing the oil particles to nebulize in the retronasal cavity.
+In this phase, the taste and olfactory receptors will be simultaneously engaged, providing more precise sensations.

 6. Memorize the sensations

-Pay attention to the way and order in which sensory stimuli occur.
-Once the analysis is complete, it is time to note down every sensation found during the tasting
+Pay attention to the manner and order in which the sensory stimuli are presented.
+Once the analysis is complete, it's time to note down every sensation you experience during tasting.

 Once the evaluation of the oil is concluded, it is time to taste other samples.
 It is recommended, between one tasting and another, to rinse your mouth with water or eat a slice of green apple.